learning-zone/react-basics/react-mcq.md

 #### Q. Why is React inherently more flexible than many popular competitors?

 - [x] React is an library.
-- [ ] React's API is HTML-oriented instead of JavaScript-oriented.
+- [ ] React\'s API is HTML-oriented instead of JavaScript-oriented.
 - [ ] React is a comprehensive framework.
 - [ ] React embeds HTTP calls, testing, and internationalization.